marmelab/react-admin/docs/Create.md

 The `transform` function can also return a `Promise`, which allows you to do all sorts of asynchronous calls (e.g. to the `dataProvider`) during the transformation.

-**Tip**: If you want to have different transformations based on the button clicked by the user (e.g. if the creation form displays two submit buttons, one to "save", and another to "save and notify other admins"), you can set the `transform` prop on the `<SaveButton>` component, too.
-See [Altering the Form Values Before Submitting](./EditTutorial.md#altering-the-form-values-before-submitting) for an example.
+**Tip**: If you want to have different transformations based on the button clicked by the user (e.g. if the creation form displays two submit buttons, one to "save", and another to "save and notify other admins"), you can set the `transform` prop on [the `<SaveButton>` component](./SaveButton.md), too.

 ## Changing The Notification Message